-4. Adding Animations
+4. Add Animations

-If you wish to spice up your presentation a bit, Google Slides hosts a few different animations you can use for both slide elements and transitions between slides.
+To spice up your presentation a bit, Google Slides hosts a few different animations you can use for both slide elements and transitions between slides.

 The Slide menu controls animations between slides.
-There are six transition options available; pick one from the drop-down menu.
-You can then choose the speed at which the transition occurs using the Slow-Fast slider beneath the drop-down menu.
+There are six transition options available.
+Pick one from the drop-down menu.
+Then choose the speed at which the transition occurs using the Slow-Fast slider beneath the drop-down menu.

 Tip: Easily apply transitions between all slides by clicking the Apply to all slides button in the Animations sidebar.

 Individual objects on slides can be animated, too.
 Select an object on the slide by clicking on it, then press Select an object to animate in the Animations sidebar.

 Select an animation style from the first drop-down menu.
 The second drop-down menu controls the toggling of individual animations.
 Animations may be toggled manually by selecting the On click option.
 Or start one automatically by selecting the After previous or With previous options.
 Animation speed is controlled by a Slow-Fast slider.